 Planning for sustainable animal industries

-Victoria's planning system plays a key role in supporting the projected growth of our animal industries.
-While economic development must be supported, growth must occur in a sustainable way to protect the long-term interests of all Victorians.
+In 2015, the Victorian Government recognised that the industries' projected high growth and innovation, while essential, must occur in a sustainable way to protect the long-term interests of all Victorians.

 'Planning for sustainable animal industries' is the Victorian Government's response to the 2016 Animal Industries Advisory Committee's Final Report.
 It is a commitment to address the broad range of planning issues that have affected Victoria's farmers, local government and the community in recent years.

 In October 2017, the Victorian Government undertook extensive public consultation on proposed new land use planning reforms for Victorian animal industries.
 The public consultation period on the proposed reforms concluded in November.
 Interest has been high, and the Government received over 170 written submissions from local government, industry organisations, farmers and members of the community.
 These submissions were in addition to substantial input received through public forums and discussions with interested stakeholders.

 All submissions are now being considered against the Government's commitment to balance the economic growth of animal industries with community amenity and environmental concerns.
 Where appropriate, we are committed to making changes to the proposed reforms to address the issues raised in the consultation process.